Chihuahua in an Apartment

 Noise Level

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Chihuahuas have particular requirements based on their small size, light shedding level, and genetic predispositions to luxating patella and heart disease.
+Chihuahuas bring a small build, a light shedding pattern, and breed-specific health risk around luxating patella and heart disease — each of those shifts routine care in a different direction.

 Exercise Solutions

 The key to a happy, healthy Chihuahua is matching your care approach to their breed characteristics.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level